kubernetes/enhancements/keps/sig-auth/20191101-add-request-id-to-k8s-logs.md

 **Pros of this method**
  - No impact to existing klog feature
- - As a result, no interfere with structured logging implementation
+ - As a result, no interfere with structured logging implementation during migration to logr

 **Restricts**
  - Only objects that can be obtained within the function scope calling klog can read annotations